SiliHuang-ai/IDT/README.md

-# This is code for paper "Boosting Transformer-Based In-Context Reinforcement Learning with Hierarchical Chain of Thought"
+# This is code for paper "In-Context Decision Transformer: Reinforcement Learning via Hierarchical Chain-of-Thought"